FAQs About Bleeding Disorders

 Is there a cure?

 Not yet, but researchers all over the world are working on it.
 Until then, there is treatment, but it's expensive.
 Clotting factor products are among the most costly medical therapies in the world.
-Total annual costs may exceed $100,000.
+Total annual costs, generally, are between $300,000 and $700,000.
 Complications such as minor surgery cause costs to skyrocket even higher.
 Adequate insurance coverage is a must for a person with a bleeding disorder.